 This waste stream is well monitored in comparison to the other waste streams (ie. CI, CDE).
-The Council acknowledge that DCLF state that "Waste Data Flow is acknowledged as the best available data for the MSW waste stream"
+The Council acknowledge that DCLG state that "Waste Data Flow is acknowledged as the best available data for the MSW waste stream"

 Municipal solid waste produced is now broadly referred to as Local Authority Collected Waste (LACW).
-Table 15 shows a summary of West Berkshire's LACW arisings, including how it is managed.
+Error!
+Reference source not found. shows a summary of West Berkshire's LACW arisings, including how it is managed.
 The amount of waste managed through landfill has been declining over the recording period, with a significant drop between 2010/11 - 2011/12, this was accompanied by a rise in waste recovery.
-Composting and Recycling have increased slowly over time, with a very slight decline between 2016/17 and 2017/18.
+Composting and Recycling have increased slowly over time, with a peak in 2015/16 for Recycling and 2016/17 for Composting.
+Figures for recycling and composting have declined slightly since this peak and are now fairly stable, with a slight decline in composting between 2017/18 and 2018/19, which coincides with the Council introducing a subscription service for green waste.